vektor-inc/lightning/readme.txt

 == Changelog ==

+[ G3 / G2 ][ Design Bug Fix ] Fix the background url of the submenu icon to a CSS variable.

 v15.26.2
 [ G2 ][ Specification Change ][ 6.6 ] Refactoring the width handling of the edit screen